ConCov/pygame_pokemon_battler/README.md

 `Demos/random_module_demo.py` - A demonstration of how to use the random module.

-`Pokémon Final Unorganised.py` - The final pokémon game that we create with the students.
+`pokémon_final.py` - The final Pokémon game that we had in the final lesson.
+(Cleaned up)

-`Old Pokémon Versions/` - A folder with all the deprecated versions that we created with the students.
+`Old Pokémon Versions/` - A folder with all the deprecated versions that we created with the students in previous lessons.

-`pokemon/` - A folder containing all the sound and sprite files needed.
+`pokemon/` - A folder containing all the sound and sprite files needed for the `pokémon_final.py` file.